 Maybe you'd like to sponsor one of the children below instead?
 Alternatively, you can try a different search or call our Supporter Care team on 01908 84 10 10 who can help you with your original search.

 Search for a child

-- Children don't get enough food to eat, and often go hungry.
+- Children don't eat enough nutritious food to grow up healthy and strong.

-Your sponsorship can change Prosper's world, and his community, for good.
+Your sponsorship can change Alice's world, and her community, for good.

 How Sponsorship Helps

 When you sponsor a child for £26 a month it brings much needed change to one child… and many more.
 The benefits you help provide, extend to your child's family, their community and other children in need.
 This is because we partner, plan and work alongside local community members to help build healthy, sustainable communities for vulnerable children in the world’s hardest places.